|

 Presumably more similar binoculars, with the same internal structure, were produced in that period.

+A few words about Zeiss cases The Teleplast 3 x production number 141133 is rare in other way as well.
 It was sold in: Florida 171 Buenos-Aires, by Lutz y Shultz as this name is printed in gold on the box cover.

 Presumably that company produced the leather case as it is not original Zeiss made case.
 The company produced the case probably because of very high taxation for imported leather.
+The next example of not original case was seen by other collector:

 The picture sent by Thomas Antoniades